Better: Samsonite Winfield

-If you have one that’s heavy, isn’t on wheels or is a bit oversized, getting from one end of the airport to the other is nothing but a hassle, not to mention the difficulty of lugging that bag up the narrow aisle of the airplane or trying to hoist it into the overhead bin.
+If you have one that’s heavy, isn’t on wheels, or is a bit over-sized, getting from one end of the airport to the other is nothing but a hassle.
+In addition, there’s the difficulty of lugging that bag up the narrow aisle of the airplane or trying to hoist it into the overhead bin.

 However, traveling is a different experience when you’ve got the perfect carry-on bag.